jchapman63/flappyOnlineV1.1/README.md

-# flappyOnlineV1.1
+# flappyOnlineV1
-Online flappy bird game
+The first version of Flappy Online, a flappy bird game with a scoreboard built in Django